telerik/reporting-docs/knowledge-base/changing-the-connection-string-dynamically-according-to-runtime-data.md

 res_type: kb
 ---

-# Changing the connection string dynamically according to runtime data

 ## Important Notes

-The recommended approach for modifying the connection string dynamically is through dedicated Report Parameter - check <a href="/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter" target="_blank">Change Connection String dynamically through a report parameter</a> KB article.
+The recommended approach for modifying the connection string dynamically is through dedicated Report Parameter - check <a href="/knowledge-base/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter" target="_blank">Change Connection String dynamically through a report parameter</a> KB article.

 The approach in the current article is suitable for viewers using embedded Reporting engine, e.g. Desktop Viewers and the obsolete ASP.NET Web Forms Report Viewer.